blackberry/BlackBerry-Dynamics-Cordova-Samples/Show-Preference-UI/README.md

 ## The Configurator - App Policy Sample

-This sample pairs deomonstrates how to use a custom App Policy uploaded into the Good Control Console (GCC), which can be used to remotely configure an application.
+This sample deomonstrates how to present the Change Password screen to a user using the Good Dynamics SDK.

 After adding this sample to your GCC, you'll need to upload the included policy file **"The Configurator App Policy.xml"**.

-For more information refer to the following post on the BlackBerry Developer Blog: [Placeholder](#)

 **Author(s)**